dbrattli/Expression/README.md

 type with all the possible values for the tag.
 This is used by static type checkers to check exhaustiveness of pattern matching.

 Each case is given the `case()` field initializer.
-This is optioal, but recommended for static type checkers to work correctly.
+This is optional, but recommended for static type checkers to work correctly.
 It's not required for the code to work properly,

 Now you may pattern match the shape to get back the actual value: